Cheukting/CfP-workshop/README.md

 # Workshop about How to Submit a Call for Proposal

-Here is a 90-minute workshop outline to encourage the submission of call for proposal.
-This targeted new speakers, especially for folks who are underrepresented in the community.
+Here is a 90-minute workshop outline to encourage the submission of Call for Proposal.
+This targeted new speakers, especially folks who are underrepresented in the community.
 Feel free to take and use it to run a workshop yourself.

 ## Host